 Neither organization requires an order of protection to assist you.

-Victims of abuse should consult a family law attorney to discuss their next options for a final resolution of abuse they do not deserve.
+Victims of abuse should consult an attorney to discuss their next options for a final resolution of abuse they do not deserve.

 Protecting What Matters Most to Our Clients